-- Start by going to CrashPlan’s web store and purchase either an Individual, Family or Business subscription.
-(CrashPlan’s current Mac system requirements are OS X 10.7 or higher.)
+- Start by going to CrashPlan’s web store and purchase a business subscription.
+(CrashPlan’s current Mac system requirements are OS X 10.9 or higher as of Dec 2017)

 - Once the CrashPlan installer finishes downloading to your Mac please double click the installer to start the installation process.